 Chronic inflammation, such as that caused by gum disease, can disrupt the delicate balance of the gut microbiome, leading to dysbiosis.
 Dysbiosis is an imbalance in the composition and function of the gut microbiota, which can have far-reaching effects on overall health, including hormonal regulation.
 A healthy gut microbiome is essential for the proper metabolism and regulation of hormones such as estrogen, thyroid hormones, and cortisol.

-Specific Hormones Affected: While more research is needed to fully understand the specific impact of inflamed gums on hormonal balance, several hormones may be affected by chronic inflammation.
+Specific Hormones Affected: While more research is needed to fully understand the specific impact of inflamed gums on hormonal balance, several hormones may be affected by chronic inflammation Worth keeping that in mind..

-- Estrogen: Estrogen plays a crucial role in maintaining bone density, cardiovascular health, and cognitive function.
+- Estrogen: Estrogen matters a lot in maintaining bone density, cardiovascular health, and cognitive function.
 Chronic inflammation can interfere with estrogen production and metabolism, leading to symptoms such as hot flashes, vaginal dryness, and mood swings in women.

 - Testosterone: Testosterone is essential for muscle mass, bone density, and libido in men.
 Chronic inflammation can suppress testosterone production, leading to symptoms such as fatigue, decreased libido, and erectile dysfunction.